JayCallahack/Hardware-Information/Keyboard_Information/README.md

 # Keyboards:

 ## **Sizes: Mechanical keyboards come in different sizes:**
-* [Full-size:](https://blog.wooting.nl/wp-content/uploads/2018/01/Full-size-keyboard-form-factor-min.png) This is the standard layout with a number pad.
+* <a href="https://blog.wooting.nl/wp-content/uploads/2018/01/Full-size-keyboard-form-factor-min.png" target="_blank">Full-size:</a> This is the standard layout with a number pad.
-* [Tenkeyless (TKL):](https://www.keebtalk.com/uploads/db8059/original/2X/6/6647610ebcb6b7f7028c3cca9e685a902e740c82.png) This layout removes the number pad for a more compact design.
+* <a href="https://www.keebtalk.com/uploads/db8059/original/2X/6/6647610ebcb6b7f7028c3cca9e685a902e740c82.png" target="_blank">Tenkeyless (TKL):</a> This layout removes the number pad for a more compact design.
-* [60%:](https://www.keebtalk.com/uploads/db8059/original/1X/32e6dc25153a1cc2f4af3fbfca3d21f69aeb7173.png) This layout is very compact, removing the arrow and function keys, usually leaving only the alphanumeric keys.
+* <a href="https://www.keebtalk.com/uploads/db8059/original/1X/32e6dc25153a1cc2f4af3fbfca3d21f69aeb7173.png" target="_blank">60%:</a> This layout is very compact, removing the arrow and function keys, usually leaving only the alphanumeric keys.
+* <a href="https://www.keebtalk.com/uploads/db8059/original/3X/3/0/30ad82d14378584949b1aadc8764d6a3fdc148ae.png" target="_blank">Split:</a> This layout allows for a more natural typing angles, and comes in many shapes and sizes.

 ## **Physical Key Layouts**
 ### **Staggered Layout:**